chaseruskin/orbit/docs/src/user/creating_targets.md

 [[target]]
 name = "tar"
-description = "My target description" command = "python3"
+description = "My target description" command = ["python", "tar.py"]
-args = ["tar.py"]
 ```

-Calling the `tar` target at the start of a build process will now execute the command `python3 tar.py` for the execution stage.
+Calling the `tar` target at the start of a build process will now execute the command `python tar.py` for the execution stage.

-Although the execution stage spawns the subprocess in the target's output directoy, any relative file paths defined in the `args` field are relative to the configuration file that defines them.
+Although the execution stage spawns the subprocess in the target's output directoy, any relative file paths defined in the `command` field are relative to the configuration file that defines them, if and only if it is a path that exists in relation to the configuration file's parent directory.

 ## Reading a blueprint